rtdany10/erpnext_print_format/README.md

 To get the fieldname of a column, we can go to customise form and select the doctype we want to and search for the field and get its fieldname.
 Example code to fetch document name: ```{{ doc.name }}```

+## Split to macros
-Now that we know how to fetch values and that we have the template in HTML, we can actually split them.
+Now that we know how to fetch values and that we have the template in HTML, we can actually split the template into macros.

+### Above Section
 ```
 {% macro above_items() %}
 <div class="container-fluid" style="min-width: 100% !important; min-height: 210mm !important;">